Driving the legendary Rubicon Trail in CA is a lifetime experience

-The Rubicon Trail is one of the most famous Jeep Trail and Off-Road Adventure of the western United States.
-Crossing through the El Dorado National Forest up in the Sierra Nevada Mountains, this extreme 4x4 path is 22-mile-long.
+Rubicon Trail is one of the most famous jeep trails and off-road adventure of the western United States, crossing through El Dorado National Forest up in the Sierra Nevada Mountains.

 Pic: Neil Tocher